mattermost/docs/source/welcome/manage-custom-groups.rst

 1. Select **+** from the top of the channel sidebar, then select **Create New User Group**.

 2. Specify a name and mention.
 The mention is the handle you use to @mention a notification to the group.
-Group names must be unique.
-If a name is in use as a channel name, display name, or another custom group's name within a Mattermost deployment, it won't be available.
+Group names must be unique across the Mattermost workspace.
+If a name is in use as a channel name, display name, or another custom group's name, it won't be available.

 3. Search for and select members to add to the custom user group, then select **Create Group**.